Skip to main content

 Registration Appeals

-A Registration Appeal may be an option if a student has experienced extenuating circumstances that were beyond their control and prevented them from completing a course or dropping/withdrawing within the published deadline (see Academic Calendar).
+A Registration Appeal may be an option if a student has experienced extenuating circumstances that were beyond their control and prevented them from completing a semester or dropping/withdrawing within the published deadline (see Academic Calendar).
 We understand that life happens so students can appeal by providing documentation to prove their extenuating circumstance and how it was out of their control.

 A completed Registration Appeals Form, a personal statement along with appropriate supportive documentation must be provided.
 A separate appeal is required for each semester.
 A maximum of three appeals may be granted during a student’s SLCC academic career.
 Appeals are granted for exceptional circumstances and are not guaranteed approval.